Dmitry1007/memory-game/README.md

-## Still in Development, Going to make it more responsive across screex sizes soon.
+## Still in Development, Going to make it more responsive across screen sizes soon.